hivenetes/ai-ml-bootstrapper/rag-containers/README.md

 - A [DigitalOcean account](https://cloud.digitalocean.com/registrations/new).
 - `doctl` CLI installed.
 Follow the [installation guide](https://docs.digitalocean.com/reference/doctl/how-to/install/).
-- Run the `./scripts/prerequisites.sh` script to install dependencies (this script installs any required tools and libraries).
+- Run the `./scripts/prerequisites.sh` script to install nvidia docker dependencies.
-        - [Important]: This steps involves reboot of the VM

 > **Note**: These steps are platform-agnostic and should work on any OS with minor adjustments.